MoserMichael/myenv/VIMENV.md

 F3      | DoGrep            | Grep in files from current directory down.
 Search results are put int o the quickfix window.
 --      | GitGrep           | Grep in all files under git - from current directory down.
 Search results are put int o the quickfix window.
 --      | Blame             | runs git blame on the file of the current window; while in the blame window, Blame now opens another window with the commit that changed the current line.
+--      | GitLs             | list files under git into the quickfix window, clicking on a file will open it.
 F5      | Build             | run asynchronous build (if current dir has ./make_override then run it, else make $MAKE_OPT.
 Compilation errors are put into quickfix window.
 (Sometimes asynchronous builds start to get screwy, that's the point where you need to restart vim)

 Ctrl+F5 | StopBuild         | stop a asynchronous build that is running.
 F4      | PrevBuildResult   | show the last build result in quickfix window. (nice if it got overwritten it by grep) F6 F7   |                   | previous next compiler error.